conjurinc/debify/README.md

 # Debify

+## Build a package

 Builds a Conjur Debian package from a Ruby gem.

 ```
 $ debify help package
 NAME
-    package -
+    package - Build a debian package for a project

 SYNOPSIS
     debify [global options] package [command options] project_name -- <fpm-arguments>

 DESCRIPTION
-    Build a debian package for a project.

     The package is built using fpm (https://github.com/jordansissel/fpm).

     The project directory is required to contain: